rahsunk/61040-portfolio/psets/pset2/synchronizationQuestions.md

    The third sync is only invoked when a shortURL to targetURL mapping is successfully created through the UrlShortening.register action, so the _request_ action is redundant here.

-4. If domain name is fixed, then there is no need for the shortUrlBase and context arguments:
+4. If the domain name is fixed, then there is no need for the shortUrlBase and context arguments:

    ```
    sync generate